Benign prostatic hyperplasia

 Pelvic Floor Muscle Training

-Pelvic floor muscle exercises, first developed to help women with childbirth, may also help men prevent urine leakage, particularly after surgical procedures.
+Pelvic floor muscle exercises, also called Kegel exercises, may help men prevent urine leakage, particularly after surgical procedures.
 These exercises strengthen the pelvic floor muscles that both support the bladder and close the sphincter.

 Performing the Exercises.
 Since the muscle is internal and sometimes hard to isolate, doctors often recommend practicing while urinating: